mmachenry/how-much-snow/README.md

 how-much-snow
 ===========

-Implementation for howmuchsnowamigoingtoget.com using Grib2 and GeoIP
+Implementation for [https://howmuchsnowamigoingtoget.com]() using Grib2 and
+GeoIP.